Sub and supercritical stochastic quasi-geostrophic equation: Introduction

-\textbf{Additional results in the subcritical case $\alpha>2/3$}: In Section 6 we prove the exponential convergence of the solution under a stronger condition on the noise and on $\alpha$.
-In order to prove the exponential convergence (Theorem 6.3.3), we first show the strong Feller property of the associated semigroup (Theorem 6.1.2), which follows from employing the weak-strong uniqueness principle in [FR08] (Theorem 6.1.3) and the Bismut-Elworthy-Li formula.
-As the dynamics only exists in the (analytically) weak sense and standard tools of stochastic analysis are not available, the computations are made for an approximating cutoff dynamics, which is equal to the original dynamics on a small random time interval.
-Since in our case $\alpha<1$, it is more difficult to use the $H^\alpha$-norm to control the nonlinear term even though the equation is on $\mathbb{T}^2$.
-To prove the weak-strong uniqueness principle we need some regularity for the trajectories of the noise.
+\textit{Additional results in the subcritical case $\alpha>2/3$}: In Section~\ref{sec6}, we prove the exponential convergence of the solution under a stronger condition on the noise and on $\alpha$.
+In order to prove the exponential convergence (Theorem~\ref {the6.3.3}), we first show the strong Feller property of the associated semigroup (Theorem~\ref{the6.1.2}), which follows from employing the weak-strong uniqueness principle in \cite{FR08} (Theorem~\ref{the6.1.3}) and the Bismut--Elworthy--Li formula.
+As the dynamics only exist in the (analytically) weak sense and standard tools of stochastic analysis are not available, the computations are made for an approximating cutoff dynamics, which are equal to the original dynamics on a small random time interval.
+Since in our case $\alpha<1$, it is more difficult to use the $H^\alpha $-norm to control the nonlinear term even though the equation is on $\mathbb{T}^2$.
+To prove the weak-strong uniqueness principle, we need some regularity for the trajectories of the noise.
 Therefore, we need conditions on $G$ so that it is enough regularizing.
-However, in order to apply the Bismut-Elworthy-Li formula, we also need $G^{-1}$ to be regularizing enough.
-As a result, $\alpha>2/3$ is required (see Remark 6.1.1 below for details).
-It seems difficult to use the Kolmogorov equation method as in [DD03], [DO06] (see Remark 6.1.1 below).
+However, in order to apply the Bismut--Elworthy--Li formula, we also need $G^{-1}$ to be regularizing enough.
+As a result, $\alpha >2/3$ is required (see Remark~\ref{rem6.1.1} below for details).
+It seems difficult to use the Kolmogorov equation method as in \cite {DD03,DO06} (see Remark~\ref{rem6.1.1} below).